 This Kitchen Active Spiralizer is nearly identical to the Veggetti, but cheaper!

-By the way, you are getting a big ol’ serving of veggies in here.
+You are getting a big ol’ serving of veggies in here.
 So give yourself a high five.
 Your kids may not even notice, and frankly, its ok not to tell them.

 It can be our little secret.